 Complete Online Exit Counseling

-Exit Counseling is required for all students who borrow Federal Student Stafford Loans and have graduated, left school, or dropped below six credit hours.
-A financial hold will be placed on your account if you fall under any of the previous mentioned status until you successfully complete Exit Counseling.
+Exit Counseling is required for all students who borrow Federal Student Direct Loans and have graduated, left school, or dropped below six credit hours.
+A financial hold will be placed on your account if you fall under any of the previous mentioned statuses until you successfully complete Exit Counseling.
 Visit www.studentloans.gov and click on tools and resources to complete Exit Counseling.

 Retrieve Your Loan Information